-A Maine Department of Education Certificate is required by all University of Maine at Presque Isle Department of Education teacher certification students prior to making application for a teaching certificate in most of the Canadian provinces.
+A Maine Department of Education Certificate is required by all University of Maine at Presque Isle Education Department teacher certification students prior to making application for a teaching certificate in most of the Canadian provinces.

-Post-baccalaureate students should consult with their advisor concerning required tests, qualifying scores, testing options, and availability of Praxis support services as soon as possible following acceptance into the program. \\pm\$
+Post-baccalaureate students should consult with their advisor concerning required tests, qualifying scores, testing options, and availability of Praxis support services as soon as possible following acceptance into the program. \